bassamelobeid/flutter-deriv-api/README.md

 This will contain the shortcode of the original bet, if we built it from one.

-## max\_tick\_expiry\_duration

-A TimeInterval which expresses the maximum time a tick trade may run, even if there are missing ticks in the middle.

 # ATTRIBUTES - From contract\_types.yml

 ## id